palewire/first-python-notebook/docs/src/groupby.md

 As we've been digging through the data, I’m sure a few questions have popped into your mind.
 One interesting field in the contributions list is the home state of the contributor.
 A natural question follows: How much of the money came from outside of California?

-If you scroll back up and look carefully as the `info` command we ran after merging out data, you will noticed it includes a column named `contributor_state`.
+If you scroll back up and look carefully at the `info` command we ran after merging out data, you will noticed it includes a column named `contributor_state`.

 That's the field we want to group with here.
 Here's how you do it.